AshridgeTechnologies/elemento/stories/Revision aid example app.md

 - Links to word entry from lists
 - ✅ Keep Learn words visible on day learned
 - Import uses AddAll
-- Catch duplicates on imports
 - Ask to save changes before moving away from word
 - Words: search/filter list
 - Buttons too small
-- Revision needs to hide unless specifically shown that day
-- Revision needs to show whether you have revised a word that day
 - Separate add word form on Words page
 - Need a refresh button in case using it on different devices
 - Swipe might be better on phone